 What exactly happens when AI is applied in HR?
-A judicious blending of human and machine-based intelligence takes place, which can widen the scope and range of HR, once considered an exclusive realm of a behavioral discipline, into a highly scientific and tech driven that can systematically impact daily recruiting, assessment, management of in-house personnel movements and many more.
+A judicious blending of human and machine-based intelligence takes place, which can widen the scope and range of HR, once considered an exclusive realm of a behavioral discipline, into a highly scientific and tech-driven system that can systematically impact daily recruiting, assessment, management of in-house personnel movements and many more.

 AI relieves HR departments of the huge burden of sifting through terabytes of data that make up candidate's resumes, social media accounts, reference letters and other sources.
 Thanks to its robust analytical capacity that allows AI to go through huge amounts of data about numerous candidates at the same time, these laborious and risk ridden processes have become things of the past.
 AI can also help post-hiring performance assessments, which offer valuable insights into the applicant's potential.

-Artificial Intelligence coupled with machine learning can significantly improve employee on boarding process.
-It can be used to facilitate a regular touch point with a new candidate joining the company.
+Artificial Intelligence coupled with machine learning can significantly improve employee onboarding processes.
+It can be used to facilitate a regular touchpoint with a new candidate joining the company.

 Learning and Development

 Based on historical data, employees can be recommended for the best learning courses with the use of machine learning.
 The advantage of using tools here is the capacity to personalize learning based on a person's profile, job experience, past learning patterns and skills needed to succeed in the job.

 The present challenges of the HR department are mainly retention, behavior tracking, skill up-gradation etc. On the basis of available data of employees like age, education, department, last promotion, job satisfaction etc., machine learning tools can help predict the reasons behind employee turnover.
 It will allow the managers and HR department to understand the critical factors of employee turnover better and use the information to enhance the work environment and reduce attrition.